Direct-To-Film (DTF): Image Processing

 Main purpose is to avoid halftone screening in skin tone areas (95%-99% range).

-Once the desired screening is set and been applied, the Editor displays a preview of the applied screening.
+8. Once the desired screening is set and been applied, the Editor displays a preview of the applied screening.

-When the Output panel is selected, and the mouse pointer hovers over the preview, the CMYK+W values are shown.
+When the Output panel is selected, and the mouse pointer hovers over the preview, the CMYK+W values are shown:

-Each channel can be individually previewed by toggling the eye icon to enable or disable the preview.
+1. Each channel can be individually previewed by toggling the eye icon to enable or disable the preview.

-If DTF screening changes have to be made, use the Edit > Undo option to revert back to the previous setting(s) and re-apply with new DTF Screening Settings.
+2. If DTF screening changes have to be made, use the Edit > Undo option to revert back to the previous setting(s) and re-apply with new DTF Screening Settings.

-If a DTG shirt color knockout (DTG Preset) is applied, Editor also simulates the background.
+3. If a DTG shirt color knockout (DTG Preset) is applied, Editor also simulates the background.

-The background color can be adjusted under the View > Background menu
+4. The background color can be adjusted under the View > Background menu

-White background with black knock out applied.
+White background with black knock out applied:

-Same image with black knockout but with Black simulated background
+Same image with black knockout but with Black simulated background:

-Applying the Image Processing Steps: Sample Document
+Applying the Image Processing Steps as a Sample Document:

-File > Save As, name the file with the Image Processing Steps applied for example:
+1. File -> Save As, name the file with the Image Processing Steps(Image Edits and DTF Screening) applied for example:

-In Calibrator, select the PMM (Mode), expand the so that more details are visible, then right click the Printer Settings, select Add new Image Step.
+2. Once saved the sample document can be applied to the PMM by selecting the PMM (Mode), expand the so that more details are visible, then right click the mode, select Add new Image Step.

-Here's an example of a DTG Preset (black knock out) combined with the DTF Screening.
+Here's an example of a DTG Preset (black knock out) combined with the DTF Screening:

 • Related Articles